The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 HUMBIO 91Q.
 Neuroethology: The Neural Control of Behavior.
 3 Units.

 Preference to sophomores.
-Animal behavior offers insights about evolutionary adaptations.
-The origins of the study of animal behavior and its development to the present.
-Discussion of original research papers.
+Animal behavior offers insights about evolutionary adaptations and this seminar will discuss the origins of the study of animal behavior and its development to the present.
+How does the nervous system control behavior and how is it changed by behavior?
+We will analyze and discuss original research papers about the neural basis of behavior.
 The use and misuse of parallels between animal and human behavior.
 Possible field trip to observe animals in their natural habitat.

 HUMBIO 94Q.
 Law, Lawyers and Justice in Cinema.
 4 Units.